Skip to content

 • You need L3/L4/L7 DDoS mitigation Vercel’s automatic platform-level DDoS protection is free on all plans and doesn’t require any configuration.
 For large, distributed layer-3/4 attacks on hosting infrastructure, a network-layer firewall is the right tool.

-• You need TLS fingerprinting rules Vercel WAF supports JA4 fingerprinting as a rule condition on all plans (JA3 on Enterprise), which is useful for blocking distributed attacks that rotate IPs but share a common TLS fingerprint.
+• You need TLS fingerprinting rules Vercel WAF supports the JA4 Digest as a rule condition, which is useful for blocking distributed attacks that rotate IPs but share a common TLS fingerprint.

 In short: if your primary need is infrastructure-level DDoS protection or simple network-layer filtering as a quick-response tool, Vercel WAF is useful.
 If you need security that understands your application — who is making a request, at what plan, on which route, for what purpose — Arcjet is the better fit.